 That is – the idea of the political impact on the stock market, the effect of the world economy, and many more aspects that affect the stock market.

 You should have an idea about the direction of a particular stock or market due to any decision of the government or any company.
-Then only you can give the right investing and trading suggestion to your clients and this way, you can keep your clients for a long time.
+Then only you can give the right investing and trading suggestions to your clients and this way, you can keep your clients for a long time.

 As a sub-broker, you must have basic knowledge of using a computer and if you have an existing client base then it certainly helps big time.
 Your financial knowledge should convince clients for trading and investing in the stock market.